Table of contents

 1) Phishing Attacks

-Cybercriminals employ deceptive emails, messages, or websites to deceive users into disclosing sensitive data such as credit card numbers, personal identification, login credentials, and other details.
+Cybercriminals use deceptive emails, messages, or websites to trick users into revealing sensitive information, including credit card numbers, personal identification, login credentials, and other details.
+These attacks are a major driver of cybersecurity risks in banking and highlight the need for stronger cybersecurity in financial services.

 2) Malware and Ransomware